-The first steps to take when choosing a theme for your website is to define the required functionality and the tone, look and feel of your site.
+The first steps to take when choosing a theme for your website is to define the purpose, required functionality and the tone, look and feel of your site.
 This can help you select a theme which will make the right first impression on your users.

 Defining the tone, look and feel